Miroslav Adámek

 Miroslav Adámek (18 February 1957, Vsetín – 22 January 2002, Vsetín) was a Czech painter, graphic artist and illustrator.

 Career

-In 1976–1980 he studied in Uherské Hradiště SUPS in graphic design, then studied at the Academy with professor Souček and Kolář (1980–1986).
+In 1976–1980, he studied graphic design at SUPS in Uherské Hradiště, then studied at the Academy with professor Souček and Kolář (1980–1986).

-He was noted in particular for his paintings and drawings used ideas in architecture such as sand-blasted glass and ceramics.
+He was noted in particular for his paintings and drawings, which incorporated ideas from architecture, such as sand-blasted glass and ceramics.
 During his career he showcased his work in over fifteen exhibitions in the Czech Republic and overseas.